upendrakda/DSA/README.md

 - Display operation shows current elements of the queue.
 - The program continues until the user chooses to exit.

+---

+### 🧠 Algorithm: Array Implementation of Linear Queue

+1. Start
+2. Declare queue
+    - Define an integer array queue[MAX]
+    - Initialize front = -1 and rear = -1
+3. Display menu
+    - 1. enqueue()
+    - 2. dequeue()
+    - 3. display()
+    - 4. exit()
+4. Read user choice
+5. If choice = 1, perform enqueue()
+    - Else if choice = 2, perform dequeue()
+    - Else if choice = 3, perform display()
+    - Else if choice = 4, terminate the program
+    - Else display “Invalid choice”
+6. Repeat steps 3 to 5 until choice = 4
+7. Stop

+    #### Algorithm: enqueue() Operation

+8. Check queue overflow
+    - If rear == MAX − 1, display “Queue is Full” and return
+9. Check first insertion
+    - If front == −1, set front = 0
+10. Insert element
+    - Increment rear
+    - Read the element
+    - Store it at queue[rear]
+11. Return to main menu

+    #### Algorithm: dequeue() Operation

+12. Check queue underflow
+    - If front == −1 or front > rear, display “Queue is Empty” and return
+13. Delete element
+    - Display element at queue[front]
+    - Increment front
+14. Reset queue
+    - If front > rear, set front = −1 and rear = −1
+15. Return to main menu

+    #### Algorithm: display() Operation

+16. Check if queue is empty
+    - If front == −1, display “Queue is Empty” and return
+17. Display elements
+    - Print elements from index front to rear
+18. Return to main menu

+---
 ### 📌 Applications
 - CPU scheduling
 - Print spooling